babashka/fs/doc/ai/adr/0002-node-parity-divergences.md

 the directory API; copying a bare directory with `copy` is rare.
 The divergence is accepted rather than guarded.

+## delete-tree :force does not clear read-only on Windows Node - accepted

+On the JVM `delete-tree` with `:force` clears the read-only attribute per entry, on Unix via `u+wx` and on Windows via `setWritable`, so a read-only tree is removed on both.
+The Node branch runs the `u+wx` pass only when not on Windows, then calls `rmSync`. `rmSync {force: true}` only ignores missing paths, it does not clear read-only.
+So on Windows Node a read-only tree with `:force` can fail where the JVM succeeds.
+Unix Node matches the JVM.
+This is a low-frequency Node + Windows + read-only edge.

+## hidden? on Windows Node treats dotfiles as hidden - accepted

+The JVM `hidden?` on Windows checks the DOS hidden attribute, and a leading dot does not make a file hidden there.
+The Node branch tests for a leading dot on every platform, so on Windows Node a dotfile reports as hidden where the JVM reports false.
+This also feeds `:hidden` filtering in `glob`/`match`.
+Node has no direct DOS-attribute API without extra native calls.
+Unix Node matches the JVM.

 ## move :atomic-move is ignored on Node - accepted

 JVM `move` honors `:atomic-move` through `StandardCopyOption/ATOMIC_MOVE`.
 The Node